rstyczynski/CacheApp/README.md

 Due to changes in class loader, required classes must be placed directly in $DOMAIN/lib

-### Add Spring and commons logging do domain directory at Application and Cache servers
+### Add Spring and commons logging to domain directory on Application and Cache servers

 ```bash
 DOMAIN=>>>domain directory put here<<<